 The mistake: Buddy doesn’t pack anything!
 He walks from his home to NYC, which puts him at the mercy of relative strangers.
 He’s reduced to wearing the same clothes for much of his initial stay.

 The movie’s moving tip: Partnering with a reliable mover means Buddy would have at least a change of clothes and some other essentials with him.
 It’s a fact of life that some moves catch us by surprise.
 The right moving company, though, can step up and deliver a pack & move home run even in the coldest months.
+It couldn’t be easier to get started with a free quote.

 Hans’ DIE HARD moving tip